Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Methodology

-Steps seven to nine comprise the contribution of this work.
-Step seven corresponds to {\itshape Verbs Findings Identification}, for this we built a dictionary of the verbs commonly used in describing findings.
+For step nine, {\itshape Verbs Categorization}, we built a dictionary of the verbs commonly used in describing findings.
 We created a sorted database with all the verbs found in the sentences from step six.
-Afterward, for each verb, we read a random sample of ten sentences to categorize the verb as: positive, negative, neutral, depend, and none. {\itshape Positive} means that the verb denotes a positive relation, e.g., increase, improve, enhance, etc. {\itshape Negative} refers to a verb that denotes a negative association, e.g., reduce, prevent, constrain, etc. {\itshape Neutral} denotes an undirected association, for example, relate, link, associate, etc. {\itshape Depend} refers to those verbs that require more information to indicate a possible association and direction.
-For example, \say{have} could denote a positive association if the following words contain the word positive (e.g. have a positive correlation) and a negative association if the following words contain the word negative (e.g. have a negative association).
-Other verbs in this category are: affect, influence, show, etc. However, we assign the verb’s sign as positive or negative once these verbs are identified based on the extra information.
-Finally, None refers to those verbs that do not denote an association between the words, such as adopt, cope, and implement.
+Afterward, we read a random sample of ten sentences for each verb to categorize the verb as positive, negative, neutral, dependent, or none. {\itshape Positive} means that the verb denotes a positive relation, e.g., increase, improve, enhance. {\itshape Negative} refers to a verb that denotes a negative association, e.g., reduce, prevent, constrain. {\itshape Neutral} denotes an undirected association, for example, relate, link, associate. {\itshape Dependent} refers to those verbs that require more information to indicate a possible association and direction.
+For example, \say{have} could denote a positive association if the following words contain the word positive (e.g., have a positive correlation) and a negative association if the following words contain the word negative (e.g., have a negative association).
+Other verbs in this category are affect, influence, show, etc. However, we assign the verb’s sign as {\itshape positive} or {\itshape negative} once these verbs are identified based on the extra information.
+Finally, {\itshape none} refers to those verbs that do not denote an association between the words, such as adopt, cope, and implement.
+Appendix B shows the complete list of verbs categorized as positive, negative, and dependent.

-Step eight corresponds to {\itshape Words Extraction Based on Verbs}; it detects the nouns and adjectives connected by the verbs found in step seven (Figure \ref{fig:fig3a}).
-For this, we used the Parts-Of-Speech returned in step five.
-Afterward, we kept unique sentences in the database, namely unique sentences where the verbs connect words formed by adjectives and nouns.